sodadata/docs/soda-core/scan-reference.md

 A **scan** is a command that executes checks to extract information about data in a table.

 Soda Core uses the input in the checks YAML file to prepare SQL queries that it runs against the data in a table.
-A single scan can execute checks against multiple tables in a data source.
+A single scan can execute checks against multiple datasets in a data source.

 [Anatomy of a scan command](#anatomy-of-a-scan-command)<br />
 [Variables](#variables)<br />